About The College

 Use of reserved titles

-In BC, only optometrists who are registered with the College of Health and Care Health Professionals of BC (CHCPBC) can legally call themselves:
+In BC, only optometrists who are registered with the College of Health and Care Professionals of BC (CHCPBC) can legally call themselves:

 - “Optometrist”.